Transformation

 Proverbs 19:21 reminds us that we can make our plans, but God will determine our steps.

 We are called to remember these words as we set goals.
-God asks us to hold our goals loosely.

-Casting down idolatrous goals doesn’t mean we stop setting goals altogether.
 God is a God of order, organization, and kingdom purposes.
 Setting goals is healthy and reasonable.
 However, we are called to stay in step with God’s Spirit.
 Press close to him in a relationship, and your goals will flow from a heart of love.
 God will direct your steps.

 God wants to work in your life to accomplish what you’ve been unable to do through willpower alone.
 Lean Into Grace: Let God’s Grace Heal Your Heart, Refresh Your Soul, and Set You Free shares practical ways to experience God’s freedom, healing, power, and presence in your life.
-Find this life-changing book in eBook form for free on the Kindle Unlimited Plan or for 12.99 in print right here.
-(You can sign up for a free three-month Kindle Unlimited trial if you are not a member.)
+Find this life-changing book as a free eBook on Kindle Unlimited or for 12.99 in print right here.
+(If you do not have Kindle Unlimited, you can try it out with a free three-month trial!)
 This book will transform your life and revitalize your relationship with the Lord!

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.